Tornadoes of 2010: June 27

 A warm front with a weak line of thunderstorms moved through the central Great Lakes in the early afternoon of Sunday, June 27, firing up quickly, spawning several funnel clouds, and at least two touchdowns in Washtenaw and Wayne Counties in Michigan, and in neighbouring Essex County, Ontario tracking through rural farmland near Cottam, Ontario, and past Windfall, Ontario, before lifting near Quinn, Ontario.
 Light damage was reported across the Metro Detroit area from Taylor, Ann Arbor, north to Novi, mostly with downed trees and powerlines, along with minor structural damage.
 There was also an EF0 tornado that formed near Erie, Pennsylvania, in Presque Isle State Park at 7:36 pm EST. Its path was 50 to 75 yard wide and damage was focused to about 50 trees in the storm's path that were knocked down.

 Conneaut, Ohio from 6:54 until 6:59 pm, an EF1 tornado traveled 2.3 miles and had a max width of 100 yards.
 It touched down near Lake Road and Point Drive in Conneaut.
 From where it traveled East along lake road lifting up near the intersection of Broad and Russel Street.
 Main Damage was downed trees and limbs with some roof damage.
 With one Garage roof being torn off completely.
 In St. Clair County, one person was killed and four others were injured in a campground when a confirmed EF1 tornado tossed several trailers into a lake.
 A tornado also touched down in West Michigan.
 An EF0 tornado was confirmed to have hit Gobles in Van Buren County early in the afternoon.

-June 30 – July 2
+June 30 – July 2 (Hurricane Alex)

 Moisture and bands associated with Hurricane Alex and its remnants spun off several tornadoes in South Texas starting on June 30.
 The most significant damage took place in Hebbronville, Texas, on July 2 where several businesses and mobile homes were heavily damaged.
 Other tornadoes, all weak, were reported in the region.